kombucha-js/react-rerenderers/README.md

 };
 ```

-In this demo, every time you clicks on the square `main-object`, the CSS class
+In this demo, every time you clicks on the square `main-object`, its CSS class
-name of `main-object` rotates from `square0` to `square3`.
+rotates from `square0` to `square3`.

 [Demo No.1](https://codesandbox.io/s/rerenderers-example-no-01-a-basic-usage-nkvvjs?file=/src/AppView.js)